legumeinfo/website-ui-specs/pangenes-search/README.md

 ## Output

-The output will be a paginated list of search results in *vertical display* form, containing:
+The output will be in a tabular layout, with the following content in each pangene-anchored row:

-- At top, the name of the pangene
+- The name of the pangene
 - If feasible, a count of the genes in this pangene.
 This would probably require either that the count is stored in e.g. the mine backend, OR that the full pangene is accessed, counted, then filtered if an accession or species is selected.
 - Full gene name, linking to modal selector, then gene ID in parentheses, then genus and species, then accession, e.g.
 `    glyma.Wm82.gnm1.ann1.Glyma13g43430.2 (Glyma13g43430.2) Glycine max Wm82`